Blog

 Getting Started with Tracking

 If you're new to thinking about macros, start simple.
-Use a nutrition app to track your current eating habits for a week without changing anything.
+Use a macro tracking app to track your current eating habits for a week without changing anything.
 This gives you a baseline to work from.

 Common Macro Myths Debunked

 Only excess calories cause fat gain, regardless of their source.
-Carbs become problematic when you eat more total calories than you burn, not because they're inherently fattening.
+Carbs become problematic when you eat more total calories than you burn.
 In fact, many of the world's healthiest populations consume high-carb diets.
+For more on this topic, read about macros vs. calories.

 This myth led to decades of low-fat processed foods that were often higher in sugar and total calories than their full-fat counterparts.
 Healthy fats are essential for optimal health and can actually support weight management by improving satiety.

 While protein is crucial for muscle building, there's a point of diminishing returns.
-Most people do well with 0.8-1.2 grams per pound of body weight—more isn't necessarily better and can crowd out other important nutrients.
+Most people do well with 0.8-1.2 grams per pound of body weight.
+More than that can crowd out other important nutrients.

 While calories determine weight change, the source of those calories affects how you feel, perform, and look.
 200 calories from protein will affect your hunger, energy, and body composition differently than 200 calories from sugar.